Teaching

 Taught Spring 2020 with Princeton’s Sociology Department and the Keller Center for Entrepreneurship at Princeton

-I intentionally designed this course as an alternative perspective to most courses taught on entrepreneurship.
-Entrepreneurship can be understood from a few analytical approaches: the individual, the social, and the structural.
+I designed this course as an alternative perspective to courses taught on entrepreneurship, and examine the tension between structure and agency inherent to entrepreneurial endeavors.
 Media narratives and management courses on entrepreneurship tend to focus primarily on the individual (i.e. the “entrepreneurial hero”) but in this course we take a sociological approach to examine and analyze the “startup” (a high-risk early stage entrepreneurial venture firm) from different units and levels of analysis and how these levels interact in different stages of organizational development, growth, and survival.
-We also cover topics like gender and inequality in organizations, firm culture, organizational power and politics, leadership, networks, and entrepreneurship in developing economies.
+We also cover topics like gender and inequality in organizations, firm culture, organizational power and politics, leadership, networks, and entrepreneurship in transnational contexts.
 The course combines lecture and seminar, along with some group activities and guest speakers with extensive experience in entrepreneurship and early stage investing/advising.